tonyhe-localization/simple-tools/to-do.md

 # To Do List

-1) Image re-processing to enhance Tesseract OCR.
-2) Different versions of textExtractor-Tesseract for different languages.
-3) Check other repos, esp. loc for tools.
+1) Check other repos, esp. loc for tools.
-4) Fix bugs in imageProcessing.py
+2) Fix bugs in imageProcessing.py
-5) modify quickZip to recognize internal folder structures.
+3) modify quickZip to recognize internal folder structures.